microsoft/JMeter-AKS-LoadTest/README.md

 ## Load Test Infrastructure Pipeline

 It creates AKS cluster in the desired subscription and resource group.
 It also creates a default namespace.
 After creation of the resources required for load test, users can run test multiple times.
+This setup allows users to run their tests for more than an hour and can be useful in scenarios where more control of the test setup is required.
 After completion of testing cycle it is recommended to clean the test resources.

 ### Steps for running load infrastructure pipeline

-For first time setup in your subscription/resource group, ensure to run the pre-requsites script which will setup the Service Principal, Service Connection, Keyvault etc. Check the [Prerequisites](#prerequisites-for-onboarding-to-the-automated-pipeline) section for more details.
+1. For first time setup in your subscription/resource group, ensure to run the pre-requsites script which will setup the Service Principal, Service Connection, Keyvault etc. Check    the [Prerequisites](#prerequisites-for-onboarding-to-the-automated-pipeline) section for more details.
+2. Fork or create pipeline using the `load-infrastructure-pipeline.yml`

-Run the pipeline using the following variables -
+3. Run the pipeline using the following variables -
    - DefaultNamespace
    - AksClusterName
    - ResourceGroup
    - ServicePrincipalId
    - AksRegion
    - NodeVmSize
    - ServiceConnection
    - KeyVaultName
    - SecretNames
    - Tenant

 ![Pipeline variables infra](./Images/pipeline-variables-infra.png)